 Specifically, geography is the study of the lands, features, inhabitants, and phenomena of the Earth.
 Geographers often focus on one of two main sub-disciplines – human or physical geography.
-Human geography focuses on the relationships between people, place, and environment, and how and why these relationships are formed.
+Human geography focuses on the relationships between people, places, and environments, and how and why these relationships are formed.
 Physical geography focuses on the character of and processes, both natural and those generated by human activity, that shape Earth and its envelope.
-Many geographers successfully blend both human and physical geography to understand human interactions with and their footprint on our environment.
+Many geographers successfully blend both human and physical geography to understand human interactions and their footprint on our environment.
 Others employ geospatial and information technologies like remote sensing and GIS to understand these complex human-environment interactions.
-As a highly interdisciplinary field, geography explores a great variety of topics that helps us to understand better our world, the people and the landscapes they inhabit.
+As a highly interdisciplinary field, geography explores a great variety of topics that help us to understand better our world, the people, and the landscapes they inhabit.

 What is offered?